 Have you already started to watch The Mandalorian season 3?
 Mando (Pedro Pascal) and Grogu are back in town, and they've even started to work with Bo-Katan Kryze (Katee Sackhoff), who still wants the Darksaber.
 We're curious where things will go in The Mandalorian season 3 episode 3.

-Season 2 closed out in spectacular and very surprising fashion fashion — with a jaw-dropping cameo and a new Mandalorian spinoff revealed in the end credits.
-The ending prompts a ton of questions about The Mandalorian season 3 and the future of its central characters, the titular bounty hunter and the Force-wielding Grogu (aka Baby Yoda).
+Season 2 closed out in spectacular and very surprising fashion, with a jaw-dropping return/cameo.
+The conclusion created a ton of questions about The Mandalorian season 3 and where its central characters, the titular bounty hunter and the Force-wielding Baby Yoda, will wind up.

 The Mandalorian season 3 release date

 Disney Plus dropped The Mandalorian season 3 premiere on March 1, 2023.

 We've got the full The Mandalorian season 3 release schedule.

 And Variety reports that Jon Favreau has written season 4 already!

 The Mandalorian season 3 trailers